abustamam/blog/_posts/2014-08-17-one-month-stripe-payments.markdown

 date: 2014-08-17 20:26:36 -0700
 comments: true
 tags: rails, one_month
-categories: rails
+categories: write-ups
 ---

 I first started coding with One Month Rails.
 It was a very simple tutorial to go through, and it took me a month to go through it.

 Now, [One Month Stripe Payments has been released](http://mbsy.co/onemonth/10032515).
 I finished it in a week.

 <!-- more -->